N.S. Election 2024

 In her final campaign pitch before the election, NDP leader Claudia Chender said Monday her party would “deliver the primary care our families need.”

-Chender pledged that an NDP government would match more Nova Scotians with primary-care providers and build a total of 30 primary-care clinics across the province, with 15 opening in the first year and 15 more over the following two years.
+Chender pledged that an NDP government would match more Nova Scotians with primary-care providers and build a total of 45 primary-care clinics across the province, with 15 opening in the first year and 15 more in each of the following two years.

 According to Nova Scotia Health, as of Oct.
 17, 2024, there are 145,000 Nova Scotians on a waitlist to be matched with a primary-care physician.